dddd247/Comparison_with_other_method_MOSSE_KCF_Medianflow/README.md

 (3) If you want to change the tracker to MOSSE or KCF or Medianflow, you can replace the tracker at the line 415 in MOSSE_KCF_Medianflow.py.

+(4) You can change the '--threshold' to adjust your performance.